Co-op vs. Condo in NYC: A Detailed Comparison

-Buyer closing costs for condos in NYC are at least 2.5% to 3% higher than for comparable co-op apartments.
-Because condos are considered ‘real property’ (unlike co-ops), condos are responsible for the Mortgage Recording Tax (if financing) and Title Insurance.
-If you are financing a co-op apartment purchase, you will avoid the Mortgage Recording Tax because co-ops are not real property and the tax only applies to real property.
+Buyer closing costs for condos in NYC are 2% to 3% higher than for comparable co-op apartments.
+Co-op buyers have fewer buyer closing costs because co-op units are not considered to be ‘real property.’
+Because condos are considered ‘real property’, condos are responsible for the Mortgage Recording Tax (if financing) and Title Insurance.
+Assuming you’re financing your purchase, this means that buyer closing costs for a co-op will be significantly lower vs. a condo.

-Mortgage lenders will require that you purchase Title Insurance if you are buying a condo apartment.
-The average cost of Title Insurance in NYC as of 2018 is 0.4% to 0.5% of the purchase price.
+Mortgage lenders require that condo buyers purchase a Title Insurance policy.
+The average cost of Title Insurance in NYC as of 2019 is 0.4% to 0.5% of the purchase price.

 Title Insurance is not required for co-ops since they do not have physical titles.
 If you are buying a co-op apartment, your attorney may conduct a lien search instead.
 The combined cost of Title Insurance and the Mortgage Recording Tax for a $1m condo (with 80% financing) amounts to approximately $20,000 in extra closing costs compared to what you’d have to pay when buying a co-op apartment.

 NYC co-ops impose the strictest rules on its residents ranging from severely limited sublet policies to noise regulation, pet policy and limitations on unit renovations and improvements.
-A typical NYC coop sublet policy is designed to encourage owner-occupancy, and therefore the policies can be quite restrictive and even cap the number of years that shareholder is permitted to sublet his/her unit.
+Many co-op buildings in NYC also prohibit the use of apartments as pied-a-terres.

 NYC co-ops have strict financial requirements for purchasers in addition to a grueling board application process.
-A typical co-op board application will require submission of a completed REBNY Financial Statement, supporting bank and statements, tax returns as well as reference letters.
+A typical co-op board application requires the submission of a completed REBNY Financial Statement, supporting bank and statements, tax returns as well as reference letters.

 A typical Manhattan co-op requires applicants to have a debt-to-income ratio of no more than 25% as well as post-closing liquidity of at least 2 years.

 Because of the more onerous board approval process with co-ops, it typically takes longer to close on a co-op apartment compared to a condo in NYC.
 The average closing timeline for a financed co-op deal is two to three months from the time a fully executed contract is in place.

-Should I buy a coop or condo in NYC?
+Should I Buy a Coop or Condo in NYC?